theyaxh/Blackjack/README.md

 misc and welcome_screen are nothing but to add a fancy touch to the code at the runtime.
 Stack_implementation deals with the push and popping of the cards from the stack of cards, stack is used as this was a project in my college for data structure subject and had to use a data structure in the project.
 Alternative for this is just taking the cards from the deck array directly.

-Some parts of the playing logic were inspired from a git rep.

-Thankyou for reading, hope you enjoy the game!
-Do share your valuable feedback.